groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-images/_index.md

 ---
 ## Add watermark to photos or multi-framed images

-When you are working with an animated gif or multi-frame tiff images, you may want to add watermark to some particular frame(s) using the property [FrameIndex](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/multiframeimagewatermarkoptions/properties/frameindex) of [TiffImageWatermarkOptions](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/tiffimagewatermarkoptions) or [GifImageWatermarkOptions](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/gifimagewatermarkoptions).
+When you are working with an animated GIF or multi-frame TIFF images, you may want to add watermark to some particular frame(s) using the property [FrameIndex](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/multiframeimagewatermarkoptions/properties/frameindex) of [TiffImageWatermarkOptions](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/tiffimagewatermarkoptions) or [GifImageWatermarkOptions](https://reference.groupdocs.com/net/watermark/groupdocs.watermark.options.image/gifimagewatermarkoptions).

 **AdvancedUsage.AddingWatermarks.AddWatermarksToImages.AddWatermarkToImage**